10 Signs Your GEL POLISH HAS EXPIRED

 Here is how to tell if your gel polish has expired.

-You are here because you are wanting to know how to check to see if your gel polish has expired.
+Are you wondering how to tell if your gel polish has expired?
 You have come to the right place because we use gel polish here every single day for nail art tutorials and DIY gel nail art.